TD-Genomics-ESBS/Genomics-and-epigenomics-td5/README.md

 Another patient with a retinal disease exhibits several mutations including a mutation in a gene of completely unknown function.
 We only know that this gene is co-expressed with other genes (list available on Moodle).

-GO enrichment analysis
+**GO enrichment analysis**

 Use the website of the [Gene Ontology](http://www.geneontology.org/).

-> :question: Perform a functional enrichment analysis (Biological process ontology) of this list of genes in comparison to human genes.
+Perform a functional enrichment analysis (Biological process ontology) of this list of genes in comparison to human genes.

 > :question: What is the meaning of the different columns in the result table?

 > :question: Sort the results according to the P Value.
 Is the mutation a good candidate to explain the retinal disease of the patient?

-**Network analysis with STRING **
+**Network analysis with STRING**

 Use the website of [String](https://string-db.org/).